jackbrucesimpson/CodeTemplate/README.md

 # CodeTemplate
-Creates a template for Python, R and C++ Programs.
+Creates a template for Python, R, C and C++ Programs.